Welcome to Foundation 1 (Ash Class)

 On Wednesdays the children need to come to school in suitable outdoor clothing and wellingtons or strong footwear as most of the session is outdoor learning.
 Please ensure that your child has a warm, waterproof coat and a hat in cold weather.

 We love to dig and plant in our garden and may get quite messy so old clothes are ideal.
-We will let you know in advance when we will start to do this in the spring term.

 This is a song that we enjoy singing in F1 and it helps us to learn about simple shapes.
 You can find this on YouTube